SepehrSPR/Yolov7-ObjectDetection-on-FootballDataset-colab/README.md

 2. **Running Detection**:
     - Using the `detect.py` script with the best-trained weights and a confidence level of 0.5, the algorithm detected objects in the video.
-    - The detection was repeated with confidence levels of 0.25 and 0.2 for comparison.
     - The detected results were saved in the `yolov7/runs/detect` directory.

 ## Additional Information

-- The best training weights and the detection code have been placed in the `results` directory.
+- The best training weights and the detection code exists.
-- Example images and their corresponding labels have been placed in their appropriate directories within the dataset structure.
+- Example images and their corresponding labels have been placed in their appropriate directories within the dataset structure but they are not not enough and you should upload your own labeled images like example.

-This project demonstrates the complete pipeline from data preparation, model training, and evaluation, to running object detection on new video data using YOLOv7.
-The results can be visualized and analyzed from the output files generated in the specified directories.